6 Common Errors with Playing and Sharing iPhone 4k 60fps Footages

 Reason: No EIS.

 It is constantly blamed the iPhone 4k 60fps videos won't play in Photos, even when the Macbook is updated to High Sierra.
-Some userr cannot be airdrop to Macbook without converting to H.264.
+Some users cannot be airdropped to Macbook without converting to H.264.
 Why?

 Reason: HEVC compatibility

 HEVC is a must for 4k 60fps video shooting on iPhone.
 But there are still many devices won't work with the high efficiency format.
 Despite playback of HEVC video is enabled on iOS 11 and macOS High Sierra or later, older phones such as iPhone 6/5S still go stuttering or freezing when playing HEVC video at higher resolution and frame rate, e.g. the 4k 60fps. iCloud Photo Library shows alert message or exclamation mark in the upper-right corner of the video, as well.
 The mid-2015 Mac models and older won't be able to play HEVC video more than 1080p/240fps.
 So 4k 60fps and 30fps videos won't be played in this case.
-Plus, older windows and other gadgets won't work with the new format as well, due to the poor hardware required for playing the format.
+Plus, older windows and other gadgets won't work with this codec as well.

 If you've ever faced with one of such errors playing HEVC 4k 60fps video on iPhone, Mac, Windows, Android or other platforms, why not converting HEVC to H.264 first for broader compatibility with these gadgets.